What are Bioplastics?

 “Biodegradable” refers to a substance's ability to be disintegrated/decomposed by the action of microorganisms such as fungi or bacteria, whilst being assimilated into the surrounding environment.
 There are many variant types of “biodegradable” plastic, which can become a minefield for consumers.

 Everything will eventually biodegrade, given enough time.
 But the time it takes for the process to be completed is extremely dependent on factors such as temperature, humidity and the material composition.
-This is why claiming that a plastic product is biodegradable without any further context, such as a time frame, is misleading to consumers.
+This is why claiming that a conventional plastic product is biodegradable without any further context, such as a time frame, is misleading to consumers.
 For this reason we state specifically how our products are biodegradable.

 What is oxo-degradable plastic?